Drawing & Painting Interiors with Katie Sollohub – capturing a sense of place

-This 2 day workshop will be based at Little Buckland Gallery and House but we will also be visiting the house at National Trust property Snowshill Manor and Garden – the home of collector Charles Wade.
+This 2 day workshop will also be visiting the house at National Trust property Snowshill Manor and Garden – the home of collector Charles Wade.
 This amazing house is packed full of extraordinary treasures collected over his lifetime.
 Everything from model boats and scary Samurais, to toys and an attic filled with bicycles!

 This course is appropriate for all.
 There will be an emphasis on working fast, so some experience of using the materials will be necessary.